VictorTeixeiraS/projects/projects/link-analyzer/4-urls_from_html/readme.md

 npm install jsdom
 ```

 This will install `jsdom` as a "dependency" (as opposed to `jest` which is a "devDependency").
-"Dev dependencies" aren't required to run your application, they're only required for development (like testing).
+"Dev dependencies" are not required to run your application, they're only required for development (like testing).
 Regular dependencies are required to run the program itself.

 I'll try not to give too many hints: you should go read the JSDOM docs!
 That said here are a few: